Xiao Zhan: Music career

 On 25 April 2020, Xiao Zhan released his digital single "Spotlight" (光点) which went on to become the highest selling digital single of all time with over 54 million copies sold.
-For this song, he entered the Guinness World Records for the fastest-selling digital track in China.
-On 9 March 2021, the single was named the 7th Best Selling Digital Single of 2020 globally by the International Federation of the Phonographic Industry (IFPI), having amassed 1.48 billion subscription stream equivalents worldwide.
+For this song, he entered the Guinness World Records for the fastest-selling digital track in China and Biggest-selling digital single.
+On March 9, 2021, the single was named the 7th Best Selling Digital Single of 2020 globally by the International Federation of the Phonographic Industry (IFPI), having amassed 1.48 billion subscription stream equivalents worldwide.
 The song was also listed as one of 10 biggest-selling digital single worldwide by Guinness World Records.

-In the later half of 2020, Xiao made an appearance during the finale of Actors, please Stand By Season 2, performing "用尽我的一切奔向你" (Running to You with All I Have) by Bibi Zhou.
-He also performed two songs during Tencent Video All Star Awards 2020, "余生请多指教" (The Oath of Love) alongside Yang Zi and "最幸运的幸运" (The Luckiest Fortune (lit.)), both are the theme songs of the Chinese TV series The Oath of Love 《余生请多指教》 starring Xiao Zhan, which aired 2 years after this performance.
+In the later half of 2020, Xiao Zhan made an appearance during the finale of the second season of Actors, please Stand By, performing "用尽我的一切奔向你" (Running to You with All I Have) by Bibi Zhou.
+He also performed two songs during the Tencent Video All Star Awards 2020, "余生请多指教" ("The Oath of Love") and "最幸运的幸运" ("The Luckiest Fortune"), both of which are the theme songs of the Chinese TV series The Oath of Love "余生请多指教" starring Xiao Zhan, which aired 2 years after this performance.

-On 18 November 2022, Xiao Zhan's single "Spotlight" (光点) was officially released globally on the iTunes platform after two and half years.
-It was re-named as "Made to Love", the single shot to No. 27 on the Worldwide iTunes Song Chart within hours of its release, it climbed up to No.2 on the Worldwide iTunes Song Chart and No.4 on the European iTunes Song Chart later on the same day.
-It quickly topped the sales charts in dozens of countries and regions including Canada, Peru, Indonesia, Mexico, Ireland, Japan, Australia, the United States, and Brazil etc. On November 21, Spotlight is named as the best-selling singles of all time by British Far Out Magazine.
+We is the first physical music album released by Xiao Zhan on 11 December 2024.
+It contains 12 songs and Zheng Nan serves as the music director of the entire album.
+The song was made available for free online listening on 12 November, 19 November, and 26 November 2024, and the physical vinyl record was available for pre-sale on 11 December 2024, with sales exceeding RMB 50 million within four minutes of its release.
+It is the best-selling album of all time on TME Physical Album Sales Chart.

 Acting career

-2016–2018: Early beginnings
+2015–2018: Early beginnings

-In 2016, Xiao co-starred with Wang Yuwen in Super Star Academy as the main leads, played as Fang Tian Ze, the series gained 1.68 Billion Views on Tencent platform.
+In 2015, participated in the talent development survival show X-Fire.
+In 2016, Xiao Zhan co-starred as main lead with Wang Yuwen in the series Super Star Academy, which gained 1.68 Billion Views on Tencent platform.
 Xiao also appeared as cameos for some series and films during the period between 2016 and 2018 such as Shuttle Love Millennium 2, Monster Hunt 2 and The Rookies.

 In 2018, he starred in the historical romance web drama Oh!
-My Emperor Season 1 and 2 as second male lead, played Beitang Moran.
-The series was well-received for its comedic and romantic storyline and had over 3.58 Billion Views in total, Xiao earned recognition with his role as a domineering, yet gentle prince.
-That same year, he starred in the fantasy action drama Battle Through the Heavens as support role, played Liu Xiuya.
+My Emperor seasons 1 and 2 as second male lead, playing the role of Beitang Moran.
+The series was well-received for its comedic and romantic storyline and had over 3.58 billion views in total and Xiao earned recognition with his role as a domineering, yet gentle prince.
+That same year, he played Liu Xiuya in the fantasy action drama Battle Through the Heavens.